open-synergy/mdbook-service/src/transaksi/service-quotation/penjelasan.md

 #### <a name="field-definition">Definition</a>

-Definisi review yang digunakan.
+Template multiple review yang digunakan

 #### <a name="field-review-partners-validations">Review Partners Validations</a>

-Daftar partner yang melakukan validasi.
+Daftar nama user yang sedang ditunggu persetujuannya.

 #### <a name="tab-policies">TAB POLICIES</a>